snyk-labs/java-goof/README.md

 * Tapestry
 * JSF

-Other frameworks will be added progressively (Wicket, Grails, Play, etc..), you are welcome to contribute with any Java web framework you are comfortable with.
+Other frameworks will be added progressively (JSR 371, Wicket, Grails, Play, etc..), you are welcome to contribute with any Java web framework you are comfortable with.

-Note that performance comparison is not addressed here since there are many excellent benchmarks on the web like [TechEmpower's Framework Benchmarks][].
+Performance comparison is not addressed here.
+There are many excellent benchmarks on the web like [TechEmpower's Framework Benchmarks][].

 The goal is to focus on features set and developer productivity using each framework: